realworldocaml/book/en/08-imperative-programming.md

 iterator as a record of functions, but the code would be somewhat more verbose.

 First, we need to define a generic iterator type.
-For clarity, we'll use a more verbose type where retreiving a value is separate from advacing to the next element.
+For clarity, we'll use a more verbose type than in Java.
+We'll separate retrieving a value from advacing to the next element.
 The object type is specified like a record type, but using angle brackets `< ... >`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.ocaml}
 type 'a iterator =